MrLoh/thesis-davidson/manuscript.md

-**The Underlying Ontology and Metaphysics**
-- Ontology of only objects and events (E3.14, E5.4)
-- Directness of knowledge of world
-  - no intermediary entities (5.3, E5.4, E3.10)
-  - no mentales, language only through communication, meaning given causally by objects events (E5.9)
-- Truth as elementary non-reducible concept (E5.2, E2.I)

 ### The Social Aspect of Language {#social-language}

-**The Primacy of Ideolect**
+- The Primacy of Ideolect
   - relevance of interpretation rather than meaning (+E2.2)
     - see similarities to Gadamer's Hermeneutics of Wirkungsgeschichte (Bertram 2012)
   - Relevance of Intention in communication (+E5.10)
   - Arguments for primacy of ideoloect over language
     - Malapropisms and the like (E5.7)

-**Why is language necessarily Social**
+- Why is language necessarily Social
   - Wittgenstein's norm of actually getting it right in language
     - also see language game analogy in anti conventionalism (2.18)
     - and importance of disctinction between true and false beliefs in triangulation (E3.14)
   - Truth only determined trough communication
     - see also Plato, socrates (E5.16)